matthew-scherf/Only-One/README.md

 # How to Refute This Theory

-This formal system is intentionally structured to be **self-consistent and closed**: every theorem is a logical consequence of clearly stated axioms, and those axioms are minimal and non-contradictory.
+This formal system is intentionally structured to be self-consistent and closed: every theorem is a logical consequence of clearly stated axioms, and those axioms are minimal and non-contradictory.
 Nevertheless, in principle, the theory could be refuted in one of the following ways:

 ## 1. Demonstrate an Internal Contradiction
 Show that the axioms, taken together, logically entail both a statement *P* and its negation *¬P*.
 In Isabelle terms, this would mean deriving `False` from the axioms.
-So far, automated verification and Nitpick model checking have found **no such contradiction**; the system admits valid models.
+So far, automated verification and Nitpick model checking have found no such contradiction; the system admits valid models.

 ## 2. Construct a Countermodel
-Provide an interpretation (a model of entities and predicates) in which **all the axioms hold true** but the main theorem
+Provide an interpretation (a model of entities and predicates) in which all the axioms hold true but the main theorem
-`Tat_Tvam_Asi_Complete` is **false**.
+`Tat_Tvam_Asi_Complete` is false.
 This would require a universe where:
 - There exists a unique “You,”
 - The “You” is Absolute,
 - All axioms (A1–E4) are satisfied,
 but where at least one of the theorem’s conclusions—such as the nirguṇa clause, or universal appearance relation—fails.

-Nitpick has been run against the negation of the theorem under a wide range of finite models, and **no countermodel exists** within the search space.
+Nitpick has been run against the negation of the theorem under a wide range of finite models, and no countermodel exists within the search space.
 Because the system’s axioms tightly constrain identity, grounding, and appearance, any model that satisfies them necessarily satisfies the theorem.

 ## 3. Refute an Axiom
-The only substantive path of refutation is **philosophical**, not formal: deny that one or more axioms correspond to reality.
+The only substantive path of refutation is philosophical, not formal: deny that one or more axioms correspond to reality.
 For example:
 - Denying *A2c* (uniqueness of the Absolute) reintroduces dualism.
 - Denying *A7a* (You ⟶ Absolute) collapses self-awareness into illusion.